-Candidates whose results are subject to being voided are notified by written correspondence and provided with a copy of the Limited Right of Appeal for Examination Candidates.
+Candidates whose results are subject to being voided are notified by written correspondence and provided with a copy of the Limited Right of Appeal for Examination Candidates (full document listed below).
 Appeals must be submitted in writing within 30 days of notification of the irregularity.
 Appeals must clearly state the specific relief being requested and include corresponding arguments, evidence, and documentation in support of the request.